FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 Saying "(position specifier) dash stripe (position specifier)" will draw a dashed line in between the specified positions.

 Saying "cross out (position specifier)" draws an x at the specified position.
 The word out is optional.

+# Text
+Saying "text" creates a text field at the cursor's location.

+Saying "char (phonetic alphabet word for a letter)" creates a text field at the cursor with the specified letter in upper case.

+Saying "label (position specifier)" creates a text field at the specified position.

+Saying "change (position specifier)" edits the text field at the specified location and selects all its text.

+Saying "fresh (position specifier)" edits the text field at the specified location and moves the text cursor to the end of the text field's first line.

+Saying "(position specifier) (value or val) (number)" creates a text field with the specified number as its text at the specified position.